Yesterday I said I’d explain how the yoni plays a big part in Christianity!

 Suzanne gets a mirror to study her ‘flower’.
 She develops a new-found respect for her yoni and womb, and promises her Self that she will never again allow it to be abused.’

-At my first art exhibition, someone commented that my painting ‘Black Orchid‘ (which I later discovered is actually a Morning Glory flower) was ‘erotic’.
-But honestly, that was the furthest thing from my (conscious) mind at the time!
+At my first art exhibition, someone commented that my painting ‘Black Orchid‘ was ‘erotic’.
+But honestly, that was the furthest thing from my mind at the time!
+(You can read my inspiration for my paintings on the Art page)

 So now we see how Jesus is related to the yoni, and to sacred geometry.